 Grant Thornton takes a national approach to your state land tax and stamp duty tax obligations, and help businesses and personal investors to structure investments and develop asset profiles in the most tax-efficient way.
 We take a whole-of-life view of your investment strategy, and build a streamlined plan that accounts for tax costs to your business or investment, while avoiding unnecessary double (or more) payments.

 In addition, state taxes evolve and change frequently.
-We foresee the biggest potential change facing taxpayers in 2021 is the proposed new NSW property tax, which is intended to eventually replace land tax and stamp duty.
+We foresee the biggest potential change facing taxpayers in 2022 is the broadening of the type of assets that are subject to stamp duty and the introduction of new property taxes such as the windfall gains tax in Victoria.
 Our team is on the front foot in advising clients as the tax is designed and implemented.
 You can see our real-time commentary on our website and through our timely thought leadership, webinars and other events.

 Our team works with clients from a range of industries on their property and investment portfolios, and provides advice on: